SCONUL Spring Conference 2026

 Library Exchange Labs

-• Digital transformation and managing legacy technology
+- Digital transformation and managing legacy technology

-The kinds of questions members might want to explore include: given tight budgets, how can we utilise our existing technologies in new ways?
+The kinds of questions members explored included: given tight budgets, how can we utilise our existing technologies in new ways?
 Are there collaborative approaches to help us manage the transformation process?
 How can we get involved in priority projects for our institutions?
-And are there technologies we may be able to dispense with as a result of technological shifts?
+And are there technologies we may be able to dispense with as a result of technological shifts? - Space planning

-In addition to the questions of renovation and redevelopment of libraries, the kinds of questions members might want to explore include navigating the shifting landscape as institutions consolidate buildings and estates; harnessing our students’ love for our spaces for library advocacy; meet the sustainability challenge and the opportunities and challenges of co-location and partnerships?
+In addition to the questions of renovation and redevelopment of libraries, the kinds of questions members explored included navigating the shifting landscape as institutions consolidate buildings and estates; harnessing our students’ love for our spaces for library advocacy; meet the sustainability challenge and the opportunities and challenges of co-location and partnerships? - Squaring the circle on meeting institutional priorities with a shrinking budget

-This event is supported by:
+This event was supported by:

 Sponsors: